Food Justice Community Action Plan

 Next Steps

-The action plan was received by the Board of Supervisors, with direction for staff to report back with details for implementing 13 specific unfunded actions.
+The action plan was received by the Board of Supervisors, with direction for staff to report back with details for implementing a selection of actions identified by the Board.
 Key priorities directed by the Board include defining how food insecurity is measured, expanding community gardens and agricultural leases, supporting food recovery systems, increasing access to locally grown produce, and updating emergency response plans to incorporate community input for improving food access and food security during emergencies.

 County staff will report back to the Board with the compiled findings in April 2025.
 The report back will inform the FY25/26 Budget process and will include cost estimates, timelines, and implementation needs.
 Additional information is available in the following County e-newsletter.